Residential Concrete Construction

 Structural vs. non-structural work: A driveway replacement is generally non-structural and may proceed with minimal permitting in many jurisdictions.
 A foundation wall replacement or new footing system is structural and requires engineering documentation, permits, and staged inspections regardless of project size.

 Licensed contractor vs. homeowner-builder: A significant number of states permit homeowner-builders to self-perform concrete work on their primary residence without a contractor license, subject to permit and inspection requirements.
 Structural foundation work is most commonly excluded from homeowner exemptions.
 Contractors must carry state-issued licensing for structural concrete work in the majority of US states.
-For a searchable listing of qualified contractors by region, see the Concrete Listings directory.
+For a searchable provider of qualified contractors by region, see the Concrete Providers provider network.

 Understanding the distinction between flatwork and structural applications — and how local AHJs interpret IRC and IBC thresholds — is central to navigating permit requirements.
-The Concrete Directory Purpose and Scope explains how this resource is organized to support that navigation.
-Additional context on how to locate contractors and interpret listings is available at How to Use This Concrete Resource.
+The Concrete Provider Network Purpose and Scope explains how this resource is organized to support that navigation.
+Additional context on how to locate contractors and interpret providers is available at How to Use This Concrete Resource.

 References